 FORMULA: Imagine a cotton pad soaked with the Klairs Supple Preparation Toner, that’s what I think of the essence in this sheet mask, but thicker than I expected.
 Actually, of all the sheet masks I ever used so far, this one has the thickest essence.

-RESULT: Another thing I didn’t expect from this Midnight Blue Calming Sheet Mask is the slimy feeling it leaves after you removed the sheet mask.
+Another thing I didn’t expect from this Midnight Blue Calming Sheet Mask is the slimy feeling it leaves after you removed the sheet mask.
 It wasn’t tacky, just really slimy which takes a while to be absorbed into your skin.
 The first time I used this I was watching a World Cup match between Brazil vs. Mexico so I never noticed exactly how many minutes it took for the essence to be absorbed by my skin.

-However, I absolutely love how this sheet mask hydrated, calmed and brightened my skin.
+However, I absolutely love how this sheet mask hydrated, calmed, and brightened my skin.
 Plus, it feels cool on the skin.
 Since I’m tuned in to FIFA World Cup matches which airs live around 10 PM and 2 AM in my country and ends around 4 AM, plus I just had a weekend trip where I did nothing but ate and drank alcoholic drinks for around 36 hours, it took a toll on my skin.
-It has become dull, dehydrated, and on a brink of breaking out.
+It has become dull, dehydrated, and on the brink of breaking out.
 But this sheet mask rescued it!